Qixiong ruqun: Modern wear

-The former is well accepted as being an authentic shape as such form of skirt was unearthed in archeological findings; thus proving the correctness of the one-piece style qixiong ruqun whereas the latter is controversial as it is a style which (so far) can only be found in ancient paintings, such as the Tang dynasty "A palace concert" painting.
+The former is well accepted as being an authentic shape, as such form of skirt was unearthed in archeological findings, whereas the latter is controversial as it is a style which (so far) can only be found in ancient paintings, such as the Tang dynasty "A palace concert" painting.

 How to wear the modern qixiong ruqun

 The qixiong ruqun can be found into a one-piece and two-pieces skirts.

 The one-piece style qixiong ruqun is a traditional Chinese one-piece skirt which is tied like a wrap-skirt.

-The two-piece style qixiong ruqun consists of two pieces of fabrics.
+The two-piece style qixiong ruqun consists of two pieces of fabric.
 It is presented as two pieces of fabric incompletely sewn together on the side to form a rear and a front section and with two sets of ties.
 The method to tie the two-piece qixiong ruqun is different from the traditional one-piece skirt: first, the rear section is tied, and then the front section is tied.